gcarbo01/process-diagram/README.md

 <br>

 ## Applications
-Generally, process diagrams include only one application where there is more than one actor, for example, a "User", or "Approver".
-However, there could be the case that the process describes a process that goes across applications or systems.
+Generally, process diagrams include only one application with more than one actor, for example, a "User" or "Approver".
+However, the process describes a process that goes across applications or systems.
 The actors could be using more than one Application in the same process.
 <br>

 ## Applications' components
 Generally, the process diagrams describe an Application as a single participant or Actor in the process diagram.
 However, there could be the need to detail the Application in several components and describe some of the Application taxonomy.
-The Application will no longer be a single swimlane but two or more that will have different activities each.
+The Application will no longer be a single swimlane but two or more with different activities each.
 <br>
 For example, an Application called "Zinga App", will have different components: